reeduxx/pokemon-tcg-advance/README.md

 3. Play!

 ## License & Credits
-Developed by reeduxx.
+**Developed by reeduxx.**

-This project uses [Butano](https://github.com/GValiente/butano), which is licensed under the [zLib license](https://github.com/GValiente/butano/LICENSE).
+This project uses [Butano](https://github.com/GValiente/butano), which is licensed under the [zLib license](https://github.com/GValiente/butano/blob/master/LICENSE).

+### Asset Credits
-Health & Safety graphic ripped by [Depressed Mario](https://www.spriters-resource.com/profile/depressed+mario/)
+- Health & Safety screen sourced from Mother 3, ripped by [Depressed Mario](https://www.spriters-resource.com/profile/depressed+mario/)

-## Font Notice
+- Pokémon logo and "Press Start" graphic sourced from _Pokémon Ruby & Sapphire_ (© Nintendo/Game Freak/Creatures/The Pokémon Company), ripped by [DogToon64](https://www.spriters-resource.com/profile/dogtoon64/)

+- Pokémon TCG logo recreation by reeduxx, based on the original Pokémon TCG logo (© The Pokémon Company)

+- Menu borders taken from [pokeemerald](https://github.com/pret/pokeemerald)

-The in-game font is derived from the **Pokémon Emerald** font (© Nintendo / Game Freak).
-It has been reformatted to be compatible with the Butano engine.
+- In-game font derived from the _Pokémon Emerald_ font (© Nintendo/Game Freak/Creatures/The Pokémon Company); reformatted for Butano compatibility.

 ## Legal Disclaimer
-This is a fan project and is not affiliated with Nintendo, Game Freak, Creatures, or The Pokémon Company.
-All Pokémon trademarks and related content are owned by their respective holders.
+This is a non-commercial fan project and is not affiliated with nor endorsed by Nintendo, Game Freak, Creatures, or The Pokémon Company.
+All Pokémon names, images, and related trademarks are the property of their respective owners.

-**Please support the official TCG - and screw scalpers.**
+**Please support the official Pokémon Trading Card Game - and screw scalpers.**